Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 Risk-scoring

-Without a clear system for ranking vulnerabilities based on their business impact, organizations may find it challenging to determine which threats to address first, leading to inefficient use of resources and potential oversight of critical issues.
-A list of all critical alerts provided by Invicti can be overwhelming, leading to alert fatigue and potentially missed critical issues.
-It's hard to understand what alerts are critical from a business perspective:
+Without a clear system for ranking vulnerabilities based on their business impact (i.e. actual vulnerability criticality, its exposure and exploitability), organizations may find it challenging to determine which vulnerabilities to address first, leading to inefficient use of resources and potential oversight of critical issues.

 Escape, however, offers a distinct advantage with its vulnerability prioritization funnel.
-This feature automatically identifies and prioritizes business-critical vulnerabilities, ensuring that the most significant threats are addressed promptly.
+This feature automatically identifies and prioritizes business-critical vulnerabilities (exposed and exploitable), ensuring that the most significant threats are addressed promptly.
 In addition, it clear shows each application's code owner.

 Since August 2024, Escape has been moving away from the traditional CVSS score-based system and adopting a new approach that highlights Escape Severity, including context related to API services.
 While CVSS scores provide a numerical risk measure, they don’t always capture the full picture.
 Escape Severity considers various factors such as the type of vulnerability, its exploitability, CVSS score, and other risk factors.